 Is It Possible To Claim in the Event of Death?

 The court always maintains discretion on these matters.
 However, you do have the right to appeal if you do not agree with the court's decision.

 To cite a similar situation, we can look to Mausing v.
 Mausing 146 Wis.
 2d 92, 429 N.W.2d 768 (1988).
 A decision had been reached by the court that, in the event of the death of either party, the wife could not claim her half of the pension.
 She appealed.
 Upon certification from the court of appeals, the supreme court reversed the decision.
 This is one example of how your case may play out.

 Is My Spouse Entitled to My Military Pension Proceeds?

-Military Pension Proceeds are considered a divisible marital property under most circumstances.
-However, how much the other person is entitled to is another story.
+Military Pension Proceeds are considered divisible marital property under most circumstances.
+However, how much the other person is entitled to be another story.
 There are several things the courts will take into consideration when rendering their decision.
 Because of this, there are numerous ways this case could end.

 Are Railroad Pensions Reviewable When Deciding a Property Division?

 Courts have gone back and forth on this topic for years as to whether or not a railroad pension should be directly or indirectly considered as a part of the value of the marital property.
 In the case of Rommelfanger v.
 Rommelfanger 114 Wis.2d 175, 337 N.W.2d 851, the court of appeals decided that railroad pensions should not be considered, directly or indirectly, when marital assets are divided.
 When the trial court divides property, the exercise of discretion is not set aside on appeal absent of abuse of that discretion.
 An abuse of discretion occurs when the trial court fails to consider certain factors, makes a mistake in respect to facts that caused division, or provided too much or too little an award to either party.
 However, since this decision, Congress has amended the Railroad Retirement Act to consider annuities as community property while dividing marital property.